 You may be eligible for a maximum benefit amount equal to 26 weeks times your weekly benefit amount or 46% of your base period wages, whichever is less.
 Being fired for misconduct will lead to a cap on the maximum number of weeks to be claimed in a benefit year, not to exceed 23 full weeks.

-You must file weekly claims, be able to work, and available for work.
-Vermont requires that you contact 3 employers each week to be actively seeking work.
-You must keep a record of your work search contact, and forms to help you do this can be found in the Claimant Handbook.
+You must file weekly claims online, be able to work, and available for work.
+You must register for work in the Department’s Vermont JobLink system.
+Vermont requires that you contact three employers each week to be actively seeking work.
+You must keep a record of your work search contacts for one year for auditing purposes.
 You must accept suitable work, and report any wages made.

-All appeals must be submitted in writing by mail, by email, by fax, or in person.
-Appeals must be submitted no later than 30 days from the date of the decision.
+All appeals must be filed within 30 days of the date the determination was mailed to you, unless the appeal period is extended.
+This determination will contain the final date on which an appeal can be filed.
+All appeals must be in writing, and they can be filed in person, by mail, by fax or online.
 Also, you must continue to file for weekly benefits, as you will only be paid benefits for the weeks you filed if you win your appeal.